sab148/MiSaTo-dataset/README.md

 - Molecular Dynamics: 16972 simulated protein-ligand structures, 10 ns each
 - AI: pytorch dataloaders, 2 base line models for MD and QM

-## :electron: Vison:
+## :electron: Vision:
-We are the first drug discovery community project :hugs:
+We are a drug discovery community project :hugs:
 - highest possible accuracy for ligand molecules
 - represent the systems dynamics in reasonable timescales
 - innovative AI models for drug discovery predictions